 – Public Enemy, Crayola (Atomic Pop Records, 1999)

-[Hypocritical B.S disclaimer: if amateur freelance internet theorist Robert What could remotely afford a 3090 fx card, he’d straight up pre-order this shit for some sweet 4K@120hz widescreen raytraced Cyberpunk prosumer vibes.]
+[Hypocritical B.S disclaimer: if freelance internet theorist Robert What could remotely afford a 3090 ti GFX card, he’d straight up pre-order this sheet for some sweet raytraced 4K@120hz Cyberpunk prosumer vibezzz.]

-P.S In which by now you’re basically sick of hearing the word “Cyberpunk.”
+P.S In which by now you’re sick of hearing the word “Cyberpunk.”
 Basta!
-What should be just a bad cheesy joke bursting with G.K.P. genuine kitschy potential still seems a perfectly deadly-serious proposition taken entirely at face value by edge-lordy Captain Tryhards who got permanent irony-gland removal surgery at vat-birth.
+Enough already.
+What should be just a bad cheesy joke bursting with G.K.P.
+Genuine Kitschy Potential, still (after all we’ve been through) seems a perfectly deadly-serious proposition taken entirely at face value by edge-lordy Captain Tryhards who got permanent irony-gland removal surgery at vat-birth.

 - John Scalzi: The Lowest Difficulty Setting There Is